 Unlike many of the newer additions to the Jackson Hole hospitality scene, Wort Hotel isn’t just Western-inspired – all rooms and suites are full-blown Western country.
 It’s not just about the looks – the quality follows suit; heavy wooden furnishings feel sturdy and indestructible and the leather finish exudes true American craftsmanship.
 What Wort Hotel lacks in resort-style amenities, it makes up in authenticity and comfort and genuinely heartfelt service.

 Teton Mountain Lodge

 Teton Mountain Lodge not only strives to achieve what the hotel seems to represent in its name – mountain lodge – but it does so with ease.
-With a sincere, heartwarming, and welcoming appearance and staff, Teton Mountain Lodge embodies all of the lovely qualities of an Alpine lodge while taking it a step further by providing luxurious amenities and slopeside sophistication.
-Stellar in-house dining options and the SpaTerre Asian-inspired spa with a vast selection of relaxing treatments take care of both of the body and the soul.
+With a sincere, heartwarming and welcoming appearance and staff, Teton Mountain Lodge embodies all of the lovely qualities of an Alpine lodge while taking it a step further by providing luxurious amenities and slopeside sophistication.
+Stellar in-house dining options and the SpaTerre Asian-inspired spa with a vast selection of relaxing treatments take care of both the body and the soul.

-The hotel offers a range of accommodations from studio and grand rooms to one to three-bedroom suites, the largest of which can accommodate up to 16 people.
+The hotel offers a range of accommodations from the studio and grand rooms to one to three-bedroom suites, the largest of which can accommodate up to 16 people.
 The interiors masterfully combine clean lines while also retaining the Alpine lodge charm.
 Stone-faced gas fireplaces with hardwood mantlepieces are a beautiful addition to the sturdy wooden furnishings that fill each room with character.